maureengamache/Stock-Analysis/README.md

 ## Analysis

 ### Analysis 2017
 When analyzing all stocks in the data set in 2017, using the refactored code, it appears all but one stock, "TERP" , provided profitable returns.
 Amoung the profitable stocks there were four stocks that returned over 100%.
 Those stocks were "DQ", "ENPH", "FSLR" and "SEDG", with the highest performing stock being "DQ", see *Figure 1* below.
 Now, in our previous anlysis of year over year, comparing 2017 to 2018, it was noted that the "DQ" stock did not perform as well in 2018, and in fact had a significant decrease in return, see *Figure 2* below in Analysis 2018.
-Also note *Figures 1a-b*, the runtime for the previous non-refactored code in *Figure 1a*, and the refactored code runtime in *Figure 1b*.
+Also note *Figures 1a-b*, the runtime for the previous original code in *Figure 1a*, and the refactored code runtime in *Figure 1b*.
 It is clear that the refactored code is more efficient , by taking less time to run.

 #### Refactored 2017 All Stock Analysis Data